pnpm/pnpm/packages/pnpm/README.md

 ### pnpm CLI

 Just use pnpm in place of npm.
-For instance, to install, run:
+E.g., install dependencies via:

 ```
 pnpm install
 ```

-For more advanced usage, read [pnpm CLI](https://pnpm.js.org/en/pnpm-cli) on our website.

-For using the programmatic API, use pnpm's engine: [supi](packages/supi).

-### pnpx CLI

-npm has a great package runner called [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b). pnpm offers the same tool via the `pnpx` command.
-The only difference is that `pnpx` uses pnpm for installing packages.

-The following command installs a temporary create-react-app and calls it, without polluting global installs or requiring more than one step!
+Also, pnpx instead of npx:

 ```
 pnpx create-react-app my-cool-new-app
 ```

+For more advanced usage, read [pnpm CLI](https://pnpm.js.org/en/pnpm-cli) on our website.

 ## Benchmark